Scheduling Fall Courses

 Occasionally, classes fill up or are canceled.
 Therefore, it is always a good idea to have additional, “backup” choices in mind.

 We look forward to your arrival in August.
-PLEASE NOTE THAT LLM ORIENTATION BEGINS AUGUST 10th.
-Please plan to arrive in Cincinnati around August 1st in order to get settled and ready for the beginning of the program on August 10th.
+PLEASE NOTE THAT LLM ORIENTATION BEGINS MID-AUGUST.
+Please plan to arrive in Cincinnati around August 1st in order to get settled and ready for the beginning of the program.